Schedule A Consultation

 “Regenerative medicine therapies are one of the biggest topics in the medical world, and platelet-rich plasma is near the forefront.
-Platelet-rich plasma, also known as PRP, is generated from a person’s own blood, and it is packed with tons of growth factors and other key components that play a role in tissue healing throughout the human body.” – Richard Rooney
+Platelet-rich plasma, also known as PRP, is generated from a person’s own blood, and it is packed with tons of growth factors and other key components that play a role in tissue healing throughout the human body.” – Dr. Lucy Hostetter

 How Does PRP Work?